 Basin taps can include mixer taps and pillar taps.
 Mixers are becoming increasingly popular and are available in a wide range of brands and styles.
 They come with temperature and flow adjustable cartridges and allow maximum water flow and temperature to be set for single lever mixers.
 You can also regulate water usage and reduce wastage.
 It is important to pair your basin mixer with your basin - above counter basins may require "high-rise" basin mixers to clear the lip of the bowl.

 You can choose from shower tapware that is both stylish and functional.
 Available in mixer or tap set configurations, you can choose between different designs, from traditional through to mordern styles.
 Ceramic disc units are a popular option as they don't require any maintenance.
 You can consider Phoneix tapware which has a great warranty and a life expectancy of over 15 years.

 If you are renovating your bathroom then the finishing touch will come from beautiful bath tapware.
 While there is a complete range of bath tapware available, the Minimalist range is much in demand for its chic and sleek design.
 Boasting an Italian inspiration, the Minimalist range features ceramic cartridge technology for reliability and performance.

 Most kitchen and laundry tapware is designed to be positioned on the sink or benchtop.
 However, the situation may arise where the tapware needs to come out of a wall or splashback.
 In this case, wall stops (hot and cold taps) can be used with a spout.

 If a double sink is in place, a swivel spout is normally used to swing from one sink to the other.
 Keep in mind a spout should not get in the way when washing dishes or handwashing clothes.
 Pull-out mixer spouts are also an option.
-They give added reach to cleaning dirty pots & pans, which can sometimes be awkard when cleaning with a fixed spout.
+They give added reach when cleaning dirty pots & pans, which can sometimes be awkard with a fixed spout.